dannyjtrinh/EC601/mini_project_1/README.md

 In the future, I will modularize my code better.
 It has to start from the beginning and that includes good directory structures, code skeletans, etc.

 MVP: Coffee

+UPDATE: From mini project 3, MongoDB and MySQL has been implemented into the project.